 Every SEC school’s best sport outside of football

-Without considering football, here’s where we think each SEC school does its best work.
+So without considering football, here’s where we think each SEC school does its best work.

 Women’s Gymnastics: Alabama gymnastics has come a long way in 40 years.
 The Tide has won nine SEC titles, and the women have made it to the Super Six 31 times of their 33 NCAA Tournament appearances.
 Alabama claimed six national titles, with the most recent being in 2012.
 The Crimson Tide is currently sitting at No. 4 behind fellow SEC competitors LSU and Florida.

 Men’s Indoor Track & Field: The Razorbacks are good in both men’s and women’s indoor and outdoor track and field as well as cross country.
 But their overall record with men’s indoor track and field is ridiculous.
 Between 1984 and 2000, Arkansas won 16 of 17 national championships.
 Since then, the Hogs have claimed the title four more times, and they’ve come away at No. 2 three times.
 Arkansas is currently ranked No. 2 for this season, behind Oregon, and they just won the SEC Championship.